-Depending on your device and its default settings, the Touch Keyboard feature may be disabled by default in Windows 11.
-However, you can easily enable it and add its icon to your taskbar.
-To begin, right-click or press-and-hold on an empty area on your taskbar, and then click or tap on Taskbar settings.
+Depending on your laptop or convertible device and its default settings, the touch keyboard feature may be disabled in Windows 11.
+However, you can turn it on and add its icon to the taskbar.
+To begin, right-click or press-and-hold on an empty area on your taskbar and choose Taskbar settings.

-If you want to turn off the touch keyboard in Windows 11, right-click or press-and-hold on the taskbar again to access the Taskbar settings, as illustrated in the previous chapter.
-Then, under “Taskbar corner icons,” turn off the switch next to the Touch keyboard entry.
+If you want to turn off the touch keyboard in Windows 11, right-click or press-and-hold on the taskbar again to access the Taskbar settings.
+Then, in the System tray icons section on the right, click or tap the drop-down menu for Touch keyboard.

 Choose Never and the touch keyboard icon is removed from the taskbar.

 I like having a backup keyboard for my touchscreen devices, so I enabled the touch keyboard icon in Windows 11.
 I sometimes send many emoticons, and it’s easy and fun to have quick chats while using my convertible laptop as a tablet.
 What about you?
 Do you like and use the Windows 11 touchscreen keyboard?
 What’s your favorite thing about it?
 Comment using the options available below.